jeffreyguenther/vue-turbolinks/README.md

 ```

 Or you can use a library like [Punchbox](https://github.com/kieraneglin/punchbox) whose JS is available for the asset pipeline or on [NPM](https://www.npmjs.com/package/punchbox-js).

+### Options

+You can pass in `turbolinksDestroyEvent` if you would like to customize which event Vue is torn down on.
+By default, this uses `turbolinks:before-cache`.

+`Vue.use(TurbolinksAdapter, { turbolinksDestroyEvent: 'turbolinks:before-cache' })`